pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **PNR Holdings LLC**:
 - Member-Managed
-- Legacy Trust as 99.999% member
+- Dynasty Trust as 99.999% member
 - You as 0.001% member (for REPS)
 - Manager: You